PASTAplus/metapype-eml/README.md

 the attributes of the node instance are checked against those of the rule's attribute dictionary using a function called `rules.process_attributes`.
 Errors during this step may result from the presence of illegal attributes or attributes that are required, but missing from the node.
-The literal value of of node attributes are not evaluated during this validation phase, but can be codified as a node specific constraint described earlier (see following example).
+The literal value of node attributes are not evaluated during this validation phase, but can be codified as a node-specific constraint described earlier (see following example).

 Rule functions implicitly return `None` unless an exception occurs during the